LavaMoat/ipfs-registry/README.md

 If the package already exists or is not ahead of the latest version a 409 CONFLICT response is returned.

-If the address of the publisher has been denied then a 401 UNAUTHORIZED response is returned.
+If the address of the signer has been denied then a 401 UNAUTHORIZED response is returned.

 The default configuration limits requests to 16MiB so if the package is too large a 413 PAYLOAD TOO LARGE response is returned.